WASdev/sample.netflixoss.wlp/README.md

 ### Hystrix

 Review the file `ws-netflixoss-examples/src/net/wasdev/wlp/netflixoss/examples/Hystrix.java`.
-This servlet contains an example usage of `HystrixCommand` returning a string.
-The `run` method of the command returns the principals associated with the current thread.
+This servlet contains three example usages of `HystrixCommand` returning a string.
+In `checkThreadContextPropagation` the `run` method of the command returns the principals associated with the current thread.
 If you browse to http://localhost:9090/ws-netflixoss-examples/hystrix you will see that the principal associated with the original servlet thread is successfully propagated to the thread on which the command is executed.
+In `checkCommandTimeout` you will see the use of a fallback method when the invocation of the `run` method times out.
+Lastly, in `checkCommandError` you will see the use of a fallback method when an error is propagated from the `run` method.

 [Netflix OSS]: http://netflix.github.io/
 [Archaius]: https://github.com/Netflix/archaius/wiki